 COVID-19: a worked example of why retrospective data oversells#

-But subsequent analyses complicated the picture.
+The observational record does not hold together either.
 A Frontiers in Immunology study of 275 patients found no beneficial effect of Tα1 on restoring CD4+ and CD8+ T lymphocyte counts.
-A propensity-score-matched cohort of 1,388 non-severe patients found that the proportion progressing to severe COVID-19 was 2.17 percent for the Tα1 group versus 2.71 percent for controls (p equals 0.736), with no significant mortality difference, though duration of viral shedding and hospital stay were shorter in the Tα1 group.
-The pattern across the COVID-19 literature is the pattern across the broader Tα1 literature: signal in immune-compromised hosts, noise in immune-competent ones.
+A propensity-score-matched cohort of 1,388 non-severe patients found progression to severe COVID-19 of 2.17 percent on Tα1 against 2.71 percent for controls (p equals 0.736), with no significant mortality difference, though viral shedding and hospital stay were shorter.
+The FDA reviewed the COVID-19 evidence in 2024 as one of twelve proposed uses and did not find it sufficient for any of them.

 Safety, dosing patterns, and what the catalog actually validates#